CrocInc/grunt-croc-requirejs/README.md

 ### Options

 #### makeConfigFile
 Type: `String`
 Default value: `make.config.json`
 Required: no

 Build config file name.
 If the file exists then task will read its configuration from it.
-So if you create 'make.config.json' besides Gruntfile.js then it will be used as task's config.
+So if you create `make.config.json` beside `Gruntfile.js` then it will be used as task's config.
-Please note then parameters values from Gruntfile.js will overwrite values from external config file.
+Please note that parameters values from `Gruntfile.js` will overwrite values from external config file.

 #### input
 Type: `String`